 This is a solution to key issue #1.

 This solution proposes to convey the UPF FQDN or a more generic information like "user-plane-locality" or "voice-media-locality" for the IMS PDU session from SMF to UDM during SMF registration.
 The UDM stores the IMS PDU session's UPF FQDN (or "user-plane-locality" or voice-media-locality") in the UDR as part of the SMF registration.
-The HSS retrieves the IMS PDU session's UPF FQDN (or "user-plane-locality" or voice-media-locality") from the UDR and forwards it to the S-CSCF via Cx when an S-CSCF registers.
-The UPF FQDN (or "user-plane-locality" or voice-media-locality") is then conveyed from S-CSCF via SIP to the BGCF.
+The HSS retrieves the IMS PDU session's UPF FQDN (or "user-plane-locality" or voice-media-locality") from the UDR and forwards it to the S-CSCF via Cx (or Nhss-ims) when an S-CSCF registers.
+When performing call setup procedure, the S-CSCF on the MO side convey the UPF FQDN (or "user-plane-locality" or voice-media-locality") of the MO UE to the BGCF via SIP messages.

-When the BGCF determines that selection of an MGCF close to the actual UPF is required, it makes use of the conveyed UPF FQDN (or "user-plane-locality" or voice-media-locality") and maps it based on a locally configured mapping table to the optimal MGCF.
+When the BGCF determines that selection of an MGCF close to the actual UPF is required, it makes use of the conveyed UPF FQDN (or "user-plane-locality" or voice-media-locality") and maps it based on a locally configured mapping table or using discovery via NRF (see solution#5) to the optimal MGCF.

-When the IMS-AS determines that selection of an MGCF or MRF close to the actual UPF is required, it retrieves the UPF FQDN (or "user-plane-locality" or voice-media-locality") via HSS from the UDR and selects (based on a locally configured mapping table) the optimal MRF for the actual UPF.
+When the IMS-AS determines that selection of an MGCF or MRF close to the actual UPF is required, it retrieves the UPF FQDN (or "user-plane-locality" or voice-media-locality") via HSS from the UDR and selects (based on a locally configured mapping table or using discovery via NRF (see solution#5)) the optimal MRF for the actual UPF.

 6.1.2 Impacts on existing nodes and functions